LS-Labs/2.4-config/README.md

     nevermore.cfg contains the config for the nevermore.
 Note the additions to your print start macro / start gcode for your slicer that is detailed at the top of the file.
 The delayed gcode macro to tunr the fan off after a specified time is in this file and not in the Macros folder. stealthburnerleds.cfg contains the config for the toolhead LED's steppers.cfg contains the stepper motor configs for the X,Y and Z steppers temps.cfg contains the config for additional temp readouts.
-Thius has the chamber temp MCU and Rpi.
+This has the chamber temp MCU and Rpi.
 The Extruder and Bed temp definitions are in Heaters.cfg and extruder.cfg

 ## Macros